 The original settlement here was known as Peak and was a simple farming hamlet.
 In the 17th century industry came to the coast as alum - used as a fixative for dyes in the textile industry - began to be extracted from the shale.
 At its height in the 18th century the Peak Alum Works was a huge operation, and the fascinating remains of the quarries, shale tips and factory buildings can still be seen.
 Follow the Cleveland Way signs (towards Robin Hood's Bay) to find the National Trust site.

 Ravencar was also the site of a World War II radar station, part of a coastal defence system established in 1941.
 The remains lie just south of the old station, along the Cinder Track.

-You might also spot the colony of seals at the bottom of the Ravenscar cliff, particularly in June and July when common seals come ashore to pup, while in November it’s the turn of the grey seals.
+You might also spot the colony of seals, particularly in June and July when common seals come ashore to pup, while in November it’s the turn of the grey seals.
 Please watch from a distance without disturbing the seals.

 Walks and cycle rides